 The 80s had Tsukamoto's Tetsuo, the 90s brought us Aronofsky's Pi and you could say the past decade gave us Ishii's Electric Dragon 80000V.
-This obscure series actually found its origin during the 70s, when David Lynch released Eraserhead upon the world.
-A cult film with a capital C and a film that changed many people's vision on film.
+This obscure series found its origin during the 70s when David Lynch released Eraserhead upon the world.
+A cult film with a capital C and a film that changed many people's perception of the medium.
 Years later Eraserhead still stands proud amongst its contemporary competitors, though 35 years of cinematic progress did leave a small mark.

 The acting is pretty basic, it's more about presence and image than actual acting talent.
 Jack Nance is an awesome Henry Spencer though, whose film cover image has become iconic over the years, if only because of his crazy hairdo.
 The rest of the actors all have minor roles that contribute very little, the best actor here is probably the baby, who isn't even human.
 Then again, the distant and detached acting style probably only contributes to the overall atmosphere, so this is hardly a critique.

 Eraserhead remains a wonderfully alienating experience, just don't expect things to make sense.
 Even though there's actually a whole sequence explaining the title of the film, it bears no relation to the other scenes, nor does it contribute much to those trying to understand what Eraserhead is all about.
 In the end, the film plays a lot like a nightmare and I believe it's best experienced that way.
 It's a dark, brooding, and weird film that still manages to out-gross some modern horror flicks, even when it feels weird describing Eraserhead as a straight-up horror film.
 Instead, it feels more like a forerunner of the industrial/(cyber)punk movement that helped to feed the underground film scene these past 30+ years.